Exchanging Goods Using Valuable Money: Appendix: Algorithm to calculate results

 \section{Appendix: Algorithm to calculate results}

 We suppose there are $k$ traders indexed by $i$.
 There are two goods.
 Trader $i$ has initial holdings of $s_{i}$ of the first good and $t_{i}$ of the second.
 All traders also start with $n$ tokens and have to pay a purchase tax at rate $r$.
 All traders have the same square root utility function: $\sqrt{x} + \sqrt{y}$ for a trader with holdings of $x$ units of the first good and $y$ of the second.
+The first good has price $p$ and the second $q$.

 We seek points $(x, y)$ such that the utility contour passing through the point has gradient $-g$.
 So starting from

 we differentiate to find